 Is Pokémon Unite pay to win?
-Whether or not a pay to win mechanic exists is a massive point of contention for the F2P game.
+The recent launch of the mobile version has brought that delicate point of discussion back into the spotlight.
 Skins, characters, avatar customizations, item upgrades, and more all use different coins and tokens that can, for the most part, be easily obtained just by playing the game.
-But does its microtransaction purchases mean Pokémon Unite is pay to win?
+But does its optional microtransaction purchases mean Pokémon Unite is pay to win?
+For the most part, yes.
+But it's not as bad as you think, and it's getting better.
 Let us explain.

 If the fear of a Pokémon Unite pay to win mechanic hasn't scared you off already, you might want to check out our other guides before you take on a potential whale in your next match.
 Stats mean nothing without the right strategy.
-You can learn how to report and block players, how to cancel abilities, and even learn which of the growing Pokémon Unite Licenses you can unlock for free.
+You can learn how to report and block players, how to cancel abilities, and even learn which of the growing Pokémon Unite Licenses you can unlock for free by clicking those links.

 Pay to win (sometimes abbreviated to P2W) is a term used to describe when a game allows players to spend real money to gain a competitive advantage over non-paying opponents.
 Most F2P games in this genre offer the ability to spend real money to buy premium currencies that are then used to obtain new characters, skins, and other cosmetics that don't affect the balance of the game.